-Toners have made its comeback to the skincare world and has been a staple for a lot of skincare enthusiasts.
+Toners have made their comeback to the skincare world and have been a staple for many skincare enthusiasts.
 If you’re wondering about what’s the hype of this watery textured product, their benefits and if they are worth the investment, this article is for you!
-We will breakdown everything you need to know about toners down to Skin Library curated product recommendations!
+We will break down everything you need to know about toners down to Skin Library curated product recommendations!

 Evolution of Skincare toners

-Tonic waters also commonly known as toners have evolved since the first time it was first discovered back in the early 1900s.
-Back in the days, they composed of mostly alcohol as astringents which focus on removing all the natural oil in our skin to make them feel tight.
-This tight and squeaky clean skin is highly associated with a clean face, up until recently.
-As our knowledge also evolves with time, we know that drying alcohol can be bad for our skin and it should be avoided, especially for sensitive and dry skin.
-Luckily, now we have so many options from all different type of toners to pick from based on our skin type or concern.
+Tonic waters, also commonly known as toners, have evolved since the first time it was first discovered back in the early 1900s.
+Back in the days, they mainly were composed of alcohol as astringents which focus on removing all the natural oil in our skin to make them feel tight.
+This tight and squeaky clean skin is highly associated with a clean face up until recently.
+As our knowledge also evolves with time, we know that drying alcohol can be bad for our skin, and it should be avoided, especially for sensitive and dry skin.
+Luckily, now we have so many options from different types of toners to pick from based on our skin type or concern.

 General benefits of toners:

-First and foremost, you’ll wonder what does a toner do and the benefits of toners in general.
-Toners are one of those products that is versatile yet very beneficial for our skin.
+First and foremost, you’ll wonder what a toner does and the benefits of toners in general.
+Toners are one of those versatile products yet very beneficial for our skin.
 Here we list some of their benefits:

 1. Balance pH level of the skin

 Our skin’s normal pH level is around 5.5.
-This acidity level is an essential part of our skin barrier to be able to protect our skin from external irritants and water loss.
-However, washing our face will raise our skin’s pH (Normal pH of water is 7.0) which will disrupt our skin’s ecosystem.
-Since most toners have pH ranging from 5.0 – 6.0, this will rebalance our skin’s pH back to its normal state after we wash our face.
+This acidity level is an essential part of our skin barrier to protect our skin from external irritants and water loss.
+However, washing our face will raise our skin’s pH (the normal pH of water is 7.0), which will disrupt our skin’s ecosystem.
+Since most toners have a pH ranging from 5.0 – 6.0, this will rebalance our skin’s pH back to its normal state after we wash our face.

 2. Hydrate the skin